Des choses étranges tombent du ciel

 But here are some real messengers from those interstellar spaces — or else merely explainable by the "what goes up must come down theory."

-Another large stone was found in 1855 in the interior of a tree in Battersea Fields, according to the Philosophical Magazine, 4-18-381.
+Another large stone was found in en in the interior of a tree in Battersea Fields, according to the Philosophical Magazine, 4-18-381.
 At the foot of the tree fragments were found as if broken off the embedded stone.
 What is there to say except that it fell from somewhere "up there" and plunged at high velocity into the tree?
 Who heaved that brick?

 Many Thunderstones